dansmyers/InterviewQuestionGuide/Dynamic_Programming/Box_Stacking_Pseudocode_Tutorial.md

 Below is the psuedocode to implement the solution for the box stacking problem.

 ```
-// the method receive the array of boxes
+// the method receives the array of boxes
 maxStackHeight(Array boxes):

 	// keep track of the size of the boxes array
 	int n = boxes.size();

 	// First, create an array that has the original box and the two additional rotations of the box
 	// A box with dimensions (height,width,depth) when rotated becomes (width,height,depth) and (depth,height,width)
-	// The length of this new array will be length*3
+	// The length of this new array will be n*3

 	// this will be an array of boxes
 	Array allBoxes = null;

 	// Use a loop to first add an original box plus its 2 rotations for all boxes in the boxes array
 	for (i=0 to n-1):
 		// copy original box
 		allBoxes.append(boxes[i]);

 		// create the first rotation of the box
 		Box box1 = (boxes[i].w, boxes[i].h, boxes[i].d, boxes[i].h*boxes[i].d);